What should replace the PogChamp emote on Twitch?

 The cacodemon

 It's the iconic Doom demon, but making the PogChamp face.
 It's the PogoDemon.
-A strong contender, created last year by streamer dkooters.
+A strong contender, created last year by Dakooters.